 For many years the one thing that has always puzzled me the most, why are there so many yoga tree hugging types attracted to the art of Aikido ?
-These people attempt to change Aikido from a martial art to some hippy form of lifestyle., some are more into a quasi form of religion - Why Aikido ? rather than any other martial art, could it be the chance to wear a skirt in public?
+These people attempt to change Aikido from a martial art to some hippy form of lifestyle., some are more into a quasi form of religion - Why Aikido ? rather than any other martial art, could it be the opportunity to wear a skirt in public?

 I often look at some of the overly tender and almost affectionate choreographed Aikido and I see a close link to that scary synchronised swimming.

 Aikidoists are often accused of practising " Choreographed Aikido" and to be honest I must admit that these claims are very often justified, with Uke (attacker) preparing to break-fall long before he makes his attack, and most of them attack off balance , therefore making any multiples of techniques possible with the minimum of effort, of course this makes Tori (defender) look "fantastic".